-- Spendy classes included – while a lot of yoga studios seem to have cheaper drop-in rates or some happy hour rate times ($5-8), or gyms offering punchcards packs, some of my favorite included classes were ones I wouldn’t be dropping in to at $20-25 a pop anyway.
+- Spendy classes are included.
+A lot of yoga studios seem to have cheaper drop-in rates or some happy hour rate times ($5-8).
+Some gyms offer punchcards packs.
+Some of my favorite included classes were ones I wouldn’t be dropping in to at $20-25 a pop anyway.
 Think: barre and group fitness/crossfit type classes.

-- Website and Google Calendar integration – While I’ve included a few things that would make the website a bit easier on the wishlist below, it’s super easy to use, especially compared to a lot of these studios individual websites.
+- Website and Google Calendar integration.
+I’ve included a few things that would make the website a bit easier on the wishlist below.
+It’s super easy to use, especially compared to a lot of these studios individual websites.
 I’m also a Google Calendar devotee, so having the one-click “Add” button after booking a class kept me on schedule and saving time.

 Here’s what you won’t love about ClassPass: